junghoon2/kube-books/ch11/rook/Documentation/ceph-advanced-configuration.md

 cluster's namespace is created before the cluster is created, the daemons will pick up the settings at first launch.

+To automate the restart of the Ceph daemon pods, you will need to trigger an update to the pod specs.
+The simplest way to trigger the update is to add [annotations or labels](ceph-cluster-crd.md#annotations-and-labels) to the CephCluster CR for the daemons you want to restart.
+The operator will then proceed with a rolling update, similar to any other update to the cluster.

 ### Example

 In this example we will set the default pool `size` to two, and tell OSD